pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/webhooks.md

 5. If you selected `Slack`, you will be prompted to provide a Slack webhook URL and a display name.
 6. If you selected `Webhook`, provide a display name, payload URL, and optionally a secret.
 7. Choose between receiving all events or only receiving specific events using the filters menu.

-{{% notes "info" %}}
-Pulumi Webhooks may also be created by using the [Webhook resource](https://www.pulumi.com/registry/packages/pulumiservice/api-docs/webhook/) from the Pulumi provider, or by [using the API](/docs/pulumi-cloud/cloud-rest-api/#create-webhook) directly.
-{{% /notes %}}

 ## Event Filtering